-- Staff should be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and should have appropriate PPE available to them. - Gloves and masks may be required, and usage could vary based on the level of interaction with customers. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.
+- Staff should be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and should have appropriate PPE available to them. - Employees should wear face masks or face coverings in keeping with the current recommended guidelines.
+Gloves and mask usage could vary based on the level of interaction with visitors. - If a visitor or employee is sick, he or she should be sent home or to a healthcare facility.

-- Limit the number of customers in the venue to better utilize best practices for social distancing. - Stagger payment areas and tables in food service areas. - Customers should be barred entrance once the safe social distancing capacity has been reached. - Space between customers in food service and retail areas, as well as the ticket booth, should be set at the recommended 6 feet.
-It may also be necessary to set the same requirement in high-traffic exhibit areas.
+- Limit the number of customers in the venue to better utilize best practices for social distancing. - Stagger payment areas and tables in food service areas. - Visitors should be barred entrance once the safe social distancing capacity has been reached. - Space between customers in food service and retail areas, as well as the ticket booth, should be set at the recommended 6 feet.
+It may also be necessary to set the same requirement in hightraffic exhibit areas. - Disable touchscreens.
+Remind visitors not to touch exhibits.

-- · Additional hand sanitizing stations should be available to patrons and employees. - · Any equipment used should be cleaned and disinfected after each use. - · Bathrooms should be sanitized after use. - · Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Interactive exhibits (touch and feel exhibits, play areas) may be closed or modified to help maintain best practices for health and safety.
+- Additional hand sanitizing stations should be available to patrons and employees. - Any equipment used should be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Interactive exhibits (touch and feel exhibits, play areas) may be closed or modified to help maintain best practices for health and safety.

-- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - · Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.